|BCIT BUSINESS INFORMATION TECHNOLOGY MANAGEMENT

 NEW This program is nationally accredited by the Canadian Institute of Management

 If you think this program is for you, please begin the application process early to increase opportunities for acceptance.
-This program is highly sought after and meeting the basic requirements is not a guarantee for entry.

 Check for current Business Information Technology Management program availability.
 Once accepted, your seat in the program will be reserved.